-CHAPTER 5
+CHAPTER 5 INSTALLATION

 The magnetic tape control is usually mounted in the main frame of the central processor separate from the magnetic tape transports.
 Therefore, the magnetic tape transports are packed individually and the cables connecting the transport and tape control are removed.
 In most cases, the interconnection between the tape control and the associated processor remains intact, unless the tape control is located in some place other than the main frame of the processor.
-There are five cables which connect to the transport; they are single 9-conductor coax with W021 Connector Boards attached at each end and are approximately 10 ft in length.
-To install the tape control unit to the tape transport, proceed as follows.
+There are five cables which connect to the transport; they are single 9-conductor coax with W021 Connector Boards attached at each end and are approximately 10 ft long.